What's the Difference Between a Subpoena and a Summons in California?

 Do I have to pay witness fees when serving a subpoena in California?

-For personal appearance subpoenas (requiring someone to attend a deposition or hearing), witness fees and mileage must generally be tendered at the time of service.
+For personal appearance subpoenas requiring someone to attend a deposition or hearing, witness fees and mileage must generally be tendered at the time of service.
 The standard witness fee for California civil cases is set by statute.

 What is the difference between a deposition subpoena and a trial subpoena?

-Can a subpoena be served by mail?
+Can a subpoena be served by mail in California?

 Generally, no — personal service is required for subpoenas compelling personal appearance.
 Business records subpoenas may have different requirements.
-Check with an attorney to confirm the applicable service rules for your specific subpoena type.
+Confirm with an attorney which service method applies to your specific subpoena type.

 Need a Subpoena Served in the Bay Area?